joaojeronimo/node_redis_cluster/README.md

 # Other notes

 This is of course not intended for production and has probably stupid (not bad, stupid) code inside, but I just needed something that works as there are no decent modules to work with Redis Clusters yet.
 It's also my first nodejs module so go easy on me and don't send me something like [this epic pull request](https://github.com/zenorocha/jquery-boilerplate/pull/10).

+# Credits

+This module shamelessly borrows some code from the mranney's `node_redis` module and alexgorbatchev's `node-crc`, although I didn't feel the need to include it as a dependency because only CRC16 is needed.